Currently Dragon Nest Classic for SEA region is using the old DirectX 9 instead of the better DX11.

 DXVK is a free, open-source tool that translates DirectX 9/10/11 games on Windows into Vulkan in real time for possibly improved performance.

-Again, there is still a risk of triggering the anti-cheat.
-I contacted Dragon Nest Classic SEA to ask about this and they said this:
+But be aware, there is still a risk of triggering the anti-cheat.
+I contacted Dragon Nest Classic SEA to ask about it:

 It's a grey area: